Pion bremsstrahlung in the splitting function formalism and the dark photon production: Splitting function for pion bremsstrahlung

 \section{Splitting function for pion bremsstrahlung}

 In this section, we present the new approach to estimate the cross section of hidden photon production via inelastic pion bremsstrahlung, $\pi^-p\rightarrow \gamma^\prime X$.
 It is largely based on the factorization procedure, originally implemented by Altarelli and Parisi~\cite{Altarelli:1977zs} for partons.
-Later, the idea of factorization was intensively used to describe the production of dark massive scalars and vectors with masses about $\mathcal{O}(1)\text{\,GeV}$ in the process of inelastic proton bremsstrahlung~\cite{Boiarska:2019jym,Foroughi-Abari:2021zbm,Foroughi-Abari:2024xlj,Gorbunov:2024iyu,Gorbunov:2024vrc}.
+Later, the idea of factorization was intensively used to describe the production of dark massive scalars and vectors with masses about $\mathcal{O}(1)\text{\,GeV}$ in the process of inelastic proton bremsstrahlung~\cite{Boiarska:2019jym,Foroughi-Abari:2021zbm,Foroughi-Abari:2024xlj,Gorbunov:2024iyu,Gorbunov:2024vrc} (see also~\cite{Alimena:2025kjv} for a brief review on key results).
 The applicability of this method to the initial state radiation for proton bremsstrahlung was verified in~\cite{Foroughi-Abari:2024xlj} by comparing the estimated cross section with the experimental data on the inclusive $\rho(770)$-meson production in $pp$-collisions.

 Figure~\ref{fig:pionBremDiag}